 This can be confusing so some people, especially those who are just beginning to learn about Chinese culture.

 Because the word 喜 by itself carries the meaning of happiness.
-But by writing it twice, the meaning is morphed into meaning happiness through relationship as a couple.
+But by writing it twice, the meaning is morphed into meaning happiness through peaceful relationship as a couple.

 And unsurprisingly, this is a design motif most often seen in weddings.